 Teachers have been allotted instructional money for their classroom needs.
+Title! funds are also used to purchase items to support student achievement.

 Our GA Governor's school grade has increased from a D to a C.

 Strengths and Challenges Based on Trends and Patterns